mozilla/pontoon/docs/admin/deployment.rst

 ``DJANGO_DEV``
    Signifies whether this is a development server or not.
 Should be `False` in production.
+   Adds some additional django apps that can be helpful during day to day development.

 ``NEW_RELIC_API_KEY``
    Optional.
 API key for accessing the New Relic REST API.
 Used to mark deploys